Winning by Volume

 Personally, I have faced many challenges in my learning.
 I have disabilities that prevent me from being your standard classroom student.
 I now realise there are no shortcuts to anywhere worth going!

-Choose your ‘community’ and your support team well, life is harder without this.
+Choose your ‘community’ and your support team well; life is harder without them.
 Is your community inspiring and releasing you to go onwards and upwards to new heights in your career or holding you down?
-Are you getting things done with education and motivation and or just treading water?
+Are you getting things done with education and motivation, or just treading water?

 Dave Brebner.